dsp-uga/yogeshchaudhari-p0/README.md

 # DSP - Project 0
 The project is divided into 4 subprojects.
 All the code for the project is present in the file `project0.ipynb`.
+This implementation uses `Dask Tasks` for performing word count on the files present in the input directory.

 ## Input
 The input files for the project are expected to be in the directory `handout/data/`